ranitraj/SmartThermostat/README.md

   * The mobile application, which receives data advertised by the peripheral device.
 (GATT Client) [Refer: Current Repository]

 ## Features in the application:
-  1. Scan for BLE devices broadcastiong Environmental-Sensing Service
+  1. Scan for BLE devices broadcasting Environmental-Sensing Service
   2. Connect to the BLE device
   3. Receive data advertised by the peripheral
      * Environmental-Sensing Service